 - Transactions are irreversible, which means if a user got scammed by a business or another user, there is no way to take the money back.

-Get started accepting payments with EU Paymetz.
-Our team of crypto professionals will help your business enter the crypto industry with minimal costs and fees.
+Get started accepting payments with EU Paymentz's merchant services.
+Our team of crypto payment processors will help your business set up cryptocurrency merchant services with minimal fees and costs.
+Contact us today!